-We may be exposed to increased litigation from stockholders, customers, suppliers, consumers and other third parties due to the combination of Millendo's business and Private Tempest's business following the merger.
+We may be exposed to increased litigation from stockholders, customers, suppliers, consumers and other third parties due to the combination of Millendo's business and ours following the merger.
 Such litigation may have an adverse impact on our business and results of operations or may cause disruptions to our operations.
 In addition, in the past, stockholders have initiated class action lawsuits against biotechnology companies following periods of volatility in the market prices of these companies' stock.
 Such litigation, if instituted against us, could cause us to incur substantial costs and divert management's attention and resources, which could have a material adverse effect on our business, financial condition and results of operations.

-We also remain the subject of various securities class action lawsuits and shareholder derivative lawsuits that were filed against OvaScience and certain of its officer and directors, as described in more detail in Part II-Item 1 under the heading "Legal Proceedings" of our Quarterly Report on Form 10-Q for the quarter ended September 30, 2021.
+We also remain the subject of various securities class action lawsuits and shareholder derivative lawsuits that were filed against OvaScience and certain of our officer and directors, as described in more detail in Part II, Item 3 under the heading "Legal Proceedings" of this Annual Report on Form 10-K.